Netcracker/KubeMarine/documentation/Kubecheck.md

 *Task*: `software.kernel.version`

-This test checks the Linux kernel version for a `unstable kernel version`, if it is equal to a unstable one, it issues a warning
+This test checks the Linux kernel version for an `unstable kernel version`, if it is equal to a unstable one, it issues a warning

 `Unstable kernel version` - is a kernel with detected serious issue that affects any part of cluster, therefore it's unsupported